aceeric/nbodyjava/README.md

 The design is to separate the simulation from the rendering engine as much as possible in the hopes of experimenting with different rendering engines in the future, although, building the sim in Java might limit alternatives there.

 The sim can be run with Prometheus monitoring and a Grafana dashboard to get visibility into performance, and the interaction between the body computation thread(s) and the JME rendering thread.
-See the `start-containers` script in the `scripts` directory.
+See the `start-containers` script in the `additional/scripts` directory.

 ### This is an initial version with some cleanups still to do:

 * Clean up the scripts directory - right now it's a collection of fragments
-* Perhaps a client app in Java or Java + shell to replace all the temp-file stuff
+* Complete client app and wrap with shell script
 * Add a guide to running the whole app
 * Comprehensive Javadocs
 * Windows testing - currently running exclusively on Ubuntu